Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

 Federal agencies want to build long-lasting working relationships with reliable vendors.
 As a new vendor, it is critical that you are proactive with building lines of trust and familiarity with contracting officers.

 What's also worth noting is that much like the private sector, the federal government will host events to engage with potential business partners.
-USFCR client Pacific Continental Textiles Inc. for example, attended a Defense Logistics Agency (DLA) Joint Advanced Planning Brief for Industry meeting to meet potential buyers.
+For example, USFCR client Pacific Continental Textiles Inc. attended a Defense Logistics Agency (DLA) Joint Advanced Planning Brief for Industry meeting to meet potential buyers.

 Several months later, they won their first contract valued at $166,000.